Skip to contents

 outstandR_mim_lrr <-

-strategy = strategy_mim(formula = lin_form,
+strategy = strategy_mim(

 family = binomial(link = "logit")),